jonashackt/ansible-windows-docker-springboot/README.md

 Download the __14393.0.161119-1705.RS1_REFRESH_SERVER_EVAL_X64FRE_EN-US.ISO__ and place it into the __/packer__ folder.

 The problem with an ISO - it´s not a nice Vagrant box we can fireup easily for development.
 But hey!
 There´s something for us: [packer.io](https://packer.io/).
-This smart tool is able to produce machine images in every flavour - also as a Vagrant box ;)
+This smart tool is able to produce machine images in every flavour - also as a Vagrant box ;) And [from the docs](https://www.packer.io/docs/post-processors/vagrant.html):

+> "[Packer] ... is in fact how the official boxes distributed by Vagrant are created."

+We also install Windows Server 2016 in an [unattended mode](https://social.technet.microsoft.com/wiki/contents/articles/36609.windows-server-2016-unattended-installation.aspx).

 On a Mac you can install it with: